code-schleswig-holstein/leitfaden/README.md

 make pdf
 ```

-The resulting PDF document will be called `leitfaden-opendata.pdf`.
+The resulting PDF document will be placed at `public/leitfaden-opendata.pdf`.

 To generate the HTML version: